design

 cities

-After nearly a decade of collaborative tinkering with Robin Freeman, I am delighted to serve as an editor and consultant for him and Steve Raugh while they coauthor a lithe manual on empathic urban design.
-They are writing "Nature and Human Nature: Giving Hope a Chance" to do for cities what Rosenberg’s "Non-Violent Communication" does for language.
+After nearly a decade of collaborative tinkering with Robin Freeman, I feel delighted to serve as an editor and consultant for him and Steve Rauh while they coauthor a lithe manual on empathic urban design.
+They are writing "Nature and Human Nature: Giving Hope a Plan" to do for cities what Rosenberg’s "Non-Violent Communication" does for language.